-Preeclampsia is a condition that some women experience during pregnancy.
-Preeclampsia occurs after week 20 of pregnancy and is characterized by an increase in blood pressure (hypertension) and high levels of protein in the urine (proteinuria).
+Preeclampsia is a condition that some people experience during pregnancy.
+Preeclampsia occurs after week 20 of pregnancy and is characterized by an increase in blood pressure (hypertension) and either high levels of protein in the urine (proteinuria) or end-organ damage.
 This condition used to be called toxemia of pregnancy.

 Preeclampsia can also cause swelling, particularly in the face and hands.
 This swelling can lead to weight gain outside of the normal weight gain expected during pregnancy.
 It may also be accompanied by other symptoms such as blurred vision, headache, nausea, and pain in the upper abdomen.

 About 3% to 7% of pregnancies are complicated by preeclampsia.
 Preeclampsia can be either mild or severe.
-Approximately 1 in 200 women with mild preeclampsia go on to have full-blown eclampsia, a condition leading to seizures that can be fatal to both mother and fetus.
-As many as 1 in 60 women with severe preeclampsia may develop a seizure.
+Approximately 1 in 200 people with mild preeclampsia go on to have full-blown eclampsia, a condition leading to seizures that can be fatal to both birth parent and fetus.
+As many as 1 in 50 people with severe preeclampsia may develop a seizure.
 Preeclampsia and eclampsia remain leading causes of maternal death in childbirth.

-Women who have high blood pressure before pregnancy have a higher risk of miscarriage or giving birth to babies that are premature, underweight, or stillborn.
-Women who develop high blood pressure while pregnant (about 7% of pregnancies) run a slightly higher risk of these complications, and women with preeclampsia run the highest risk of all.
+People who have high blood pressure before pregnancy have a higher risk of miscarriage or giving birth to babies that are premature, underweight, or stillborn.
+People who develop high blood pressure while pregnant (about 7% of pregnancies) run a slightly higher risk of these complications, and those with preeclampsia run the highest risk of all.

 The causes of preeclampsia remain unknown.
 There are a few theories, and certain characteristics that are more common in sufferers.
 However, the cause is not yet known.